 Ariana Grande Stays Silent On Instagram After Mac Miller Death, What Did She Say About Their Split?
-[Photos]

 The previous night, Grande told fans she had “one more” show in the area.

-Grande began dating Miller in summer 2016 and remained committed to the rapper until confirming their split in May of this year.
-As fans of the couple may recall, Miller rushed to Grande’s side in 2017 after a terrorist targeted one of her concert in Manchester, killing 22 people, and stayed close to her in the months that followed.
+Grande began dating Miller in the summer of 2016 and remained committed to the rapper until confirming their split in May of this year.
+As fans of the couple may recall, Miller rushed to Grande’s side in 2017 after a terrorist targeted one of her concerts in Manchester, killing 22 people, and stayed close to her in the months that followed.

 Miller even performed during Grande’s One Love Manchester concert, which was held to benefit victims of the attack.